Continuing Education Activity

 Treatment / Management

-Many patients with coccydynia experience relief of symptoms within weeks or months of onset, whether they receive medical treatment or not.
+Many patients with coccydynia experience relief of symptoms within weeks or months of onset, whether or not they receive medical treatment.
 The success of conservative treatment has been reported to be 90%.
 The following modalities can be offered in acute and chronic cases: